Should I Leave Vocational Ministry? Discernment Tools for Pastors Considering a Career Change

 AKA: your personal values (as they relate to work).

-Here’s how we define “your personal values:”
+Here’s how we define “your personal values” in the Interview Accelerator:

 Your values are the characteristics that you deem important in yourself, in others, and in the environment.
 These are your personal convictions and ideals.
 They are a litmus test for whether you are going to be aligned with a job and the work environment.